Coast Mountain College

 Founded 1975 | Terrace, BC

-In 2021, two new student housing complexes opened at the Terrace campus, adding 108 residence beds.
-The complexes have suites for visiting family members, shared kitchens, an e-sports room and bike storage.
+In 2021, a new student housing complex opened at the Terrace campus, adding 108 residence beds.
+The complex has suites for visiting family members, an Elder’s suite, laundry facilities, shared kitchens, an e-sports room and bike storage.
 The first phase of the library’s $4-million renovation is also complete and includes new space and an Indigenous reading circle.
-The second phase is slated for completion in 2022, and will add workshop spaces and child care areas for student parents.
+The second phase is slated for completion in 2023.

 Popular Programs